 Ruth entered the profession in the mid-1980s at the London office of Levy Gree (now Vantis) after a period working for the government’s Insolvency Service.
 After working with several firms (including Baker Tilly and Atherton Bailey), Ruth set up Maxwell Davies in 2003.

-In her spare time Ruth enjoys archery and playing tennis and gold (extremely badly!)
+In her spare time Ruth enjoys archery and playing tennis and golf (extremely badly!)